m4tchka/Planned-VN-style-game/README.md

 - [ ]  Main Menu
 - [ ]  Enter & store player name (if story object of chapters will have self insert character with y/n)
 - [ ]  Options menu (to set auto speed, change player name etc)
+- [ ]  Turn all components into TypeScript
 - [ ]  Some actual CSS
 - [ ]  Basic _cypress_ tests
 - [ ]  Backend